-To hear the whole show, click on the arrow above.
-To listen to individual pieces, follow the links below:
+To hear the whole show, use the arrow above.
+For individual pieces, follow the links below: